 - The other John M. Rankin’s will in Piney Township, Clarion County was dated 1863 and proved in 1869.
 Further, the 1850 census for Piney Township, Clarion, lists him as age 58, born about 1792.
 However, Dr. John M. Rankin of Kalamazoo was born in 1833 and died in 1909.

 In short, Dr. John M. Rankin of Kalamazoo, MI was definitely not the same man as Dr. John M. Rankin of Clarion County, PA.
 That still doesn’t prove, though, that Dr. John of Kalamazoo wasn’t a son of James (NMI) and Margaret Hull Rankin of Clarion.

 Fortunately, there are Clarion County wills for BOTH James (NMI) and James Huston Rankin.

 - The will of James NMI Rankin of Toby Township, Clarion Co., was dated 1862 and proved in 1863.
-It named his wife Margaret, sons James Johnston Rankin and Joseph Rankin, and daughter Mary Jane Summerville.
+It named his wife Margaret and children James Johnston Rankin, Joseph Rankin, and Mary Jane Summerville.
 The will does not name a son John M. Rankin.
 The 1850 and 1860 census for James NMI and Margaret both list James, Joseph, and Mary in the household … but no John.